-The Banking Royal Commission highlighted just how seriously the government takes finance-sector standards when it punished the Commonwealth Bank of Australia (CBA) with the largest fine in Australian corporate history – $700 million for breaches of anti-money laundering and counterterrorism finance laws, which resulted in millions of dollars flowing through to drug importers.
+The Banking Royal Commission highlighted just how seriously the government takes finance-sector standards when it handed down the Commonwealth Bank of Australia (CBA) the largest fine in Australian corporate history – $700 million for breaches of Anti-Money Laundering and Counter-Terrorism Finance laws, which resulted in millions of dollars flowing through to drug importers.

-CBA’s breaches were not an obscure area of finance law, but instead, a key obligation of the finance sector called ‘Know Your Client’ (KYC).
+CBA’s breaches were not an obscure area of finance law, but instead, a key obligation of the finance sector called ‘Know Your Customer’ or ‘Know Your Client’ (KYC).

-KYC is the process a business goes through to verify the identity of its clients, as well as to better understand its customers and their financial affairs.
+KYC is the process a business goes through to verify the identity of its customers, and better understand its customers and their financial affairs.
 The term is mainly used in the banking and finance industry and can mean one of two things:

-1. The Corporations Act 2001 requires advisors who give financial advice or sell financial products to know their client, ensuring they receive appropriate advice or products that are suitable for them.
+- The Corporations Act 2001 requires advisors who give financial advice or sell financial products to know their customer, ensuring they receive appropriate advice or products that are suitable for them.
 This is regulated by the Australian Securities and Investments Commission (ASIC).

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) oversees compliance with the Act.
 It is Australia’s financial intelligence unit and also its anti-money laundering regulator.
 AUSTRAC oversees the compliance of more than 14,000 Australian businesses ranging from major banks and casinos to single-operator entities.

 Melissa Grundy is a senior advisor with Effective Governance, the largest and oldest specialist corporate governance advisory firm in Australia, which is part of the HopgoodGanim Advisory Group.
-She believes KYC offers dual protection.
+She believes ‘Know Your Customer’ offers dual protection.